Addictions Foundation of Manitoba - Locals 116-120, 378 - Bargaining Brief

 After filing for arbitration, the MGEU began working with legal counsel to prepare the MGEU’s presentation on behalf of all MGEU Civil Service members.

 However, in September 2019, the MGEU learned that the Minister responsible for the Civil Service is refusing to appoint an arbitration panel.
-In effect, the Minister is denying Civil Service members their legal right to arbitration.
+In effect, the Minister was denying Civil Service members their legal right to arbitration.

 This left the MGEU with no choice but to file an application asking the Court of Queen's Bench to order the government to appoint an arbitrator.

 union and the Province filed written arguments on January 30, 2020 and made their case in front of the judge on February 27, 2020.
-We are now awaiting the Court's decision.